 The Office of Global Programs celebrates and honors global engagement of students, faculty, and staff through a variety of annual events, conferences, and awards.

-The W. LaMarr Kopp Achievement Award are designed to recognize those at Penn State who make extraordinary contributions to the advancement of the international mission of the university.
-Criteria for the award includes leadership and support for international education, service to the international community, and research with a significant international component. the award carries a $1,000.00 cash award and a plaque.
+The W. LaMarr Kopp International Faculty Award is designed to recognize faculty members at Penn State who make extraordinary contributions to the advancement of the international mission of the university.
+Criteria for the award includes leadership and support for international education, service to the international community, and research with a significant international component.
+The award carries a $1,200.00 cash award in 2018 and a plaque.
 A nominee/applicant must be a full-time faculty member at Penn State University.
-The award are presented at the University Awards Convocations in the spring of each year.
+The award is presented at the University Awards Convocations in the spring of each year.

-The designation “achievement,” while broadly construed, should include a focus on internationalization of the University through excellence in:
+The designation “international", while broadly construed, should include a focus on internationalization of the University through excellence in: